entropyqueen/entropyQueen.github.io/_posts/2017-08-04_HydraBus_presentation.md

 image:
   feature:
 date: 2017-08-04 16:49:25 +0200
-modified: 2017-08-04 16:49:25 +0200
+modified: 2017-10-02 16:49:25 +0200
 ---

 So last time, I wrote a [post about the bus pirate](https://ark444.github.io/posts/Bus_pirate_presentation), which had its small success.
-It attracted a few people and eventually, [@hydrabus][1] found it and this happened:
+It attracted a few people and eventually, [@hydrabus][1] found it, and this happened:

 ![twitter screenshot][2]